EberlyODL/phys211/reading-the-textbook.md

-### Structure of the Lessons
+## Structure of the Lessons
 [ciscode|rev=1|tool=elmsmedia|item=4398|entity_type=node|render=display_mode|display_mode=mediavideo]

 The primary source of information for this course is the textbook.

-Many courses overload students with large amount of information many of which is not directly relevant to the learning objectives of the course.
+Many courses overload students with large amount of information much of which is not directly relevant to the learning objectives of the course.

 My goals are to